ID529/lectures/day8/readme.md

 ## Thursday January 19th

-  * 1:30-2:00 Lecture: Using purrr to automate creating many models and summarize them
-  * 2:00-2:30 Discussion: What are the kinds of projects in which you might use many models?
-  * 2:30-3:00 Lecture: Using shiny to create interactive data analysis tools
-  * 3:00-3:30 Discussion: What roles should interactive web-applications play in data analysis?
+  * 1:30-2:00 Lecture/Demo: A Data Analysis from Start to Finish
+  * 2:00-2:30 Lecture: Functional Programming
+  * 2:30-3:00 Discussion + Live Demos: When does it make sense to use functional programming?
+  * 3:00-3:10 Break
+  * 3:10-3:40 Lecture: [Students' Choice]
-  * 4:00-5:30 Homework demo, positive affirmations, free time to work together
+  * 3:40-5:30 Positive affirmations, free time to work together on final projects

 Recommended materials: